 Section Provision of Accord Latest Statement of Government Opinion of PCJSS (C) CHII TAGONG HILL TRACTS REGIONAL COUNCIL: Office Order.
 On the other hand, no program or process has yet been undertaken to implement the decision of establishing coordination among the three Hill District Councils, the CHT Regional Council and the Ministry of CHT Affairs, as it was decided in the 2nd meeting of CHT Accord Implementation Monitoring Committee held on 19 February 2019. b) This Council shall coordinate and supervise the Local Council, including the municipalities.
 Unimplemented.
 Though the provision has been included in the act yet it is not being made properly effective.
 The proposal for inclusion in the act stating: "Subject to CHT Regional Council Act and three Hill District Council Act, the Local Government Acts, such as, Pourasova, Union Parishad, Upazila Parishad shall be applicable to CHT" has not been made effective.
 The local councils including the municipalities are administered by the Ministry of Local Government and Rural Development.
 So, it is expedient that the concerned laws and regulations are brought in amendment in consistence with the CHT Regional Council Act, 1998 in order to get the local councils including the municipalities supervised and coordinated by the Regional Council.
 It is to be mentioned that two letters with specific recommendations were sent from Regional Council to the Ministry of CHT Affairs in order to bring amendment to the Upazila Parishad Act in 2000 and in 2009.
 But no measure has been taken to that regard as yet.
 It is further to be mentioned that in context of raising the issue by Regional Council, a letter directing to take necessary step to follow the Regional Council Act properly, was sent from the Ministry of Local Government to Deputy Commissioners of three hill district.
-Even after this, no progress was to be seen on the issue. c) The Regional Council shall coordinate and supervise the three hill districts in matters of general administration, law and order and development.
-Partially implemented.
-The CHT Regional Council Act has been framed in 1998.
-The CHT Regional Council is given aid grant (budget) from the Ministry of Finance.
-Unimplemented.
+Even after this, no progress was to be seen on the issue. c) The Regional Council shall coordinate and supervise the three hill districts in matters of general administration, law and order and Unimplemented.
 Though the provision has been included in the act yet it is not being put into affect.
-Hence, the police department and Deputy Commissioners at district and Upazilla Executive Officers at upazila (sub-district) levels are applying the power violating the act as before.
+Hence, the police department and Deputy Commissioners at district and Upazilla Executive Officers at upazila (sub-district) levels are applying the power violating the act as before. development.
 The Deputy Commissioners in the three hill districts are exercising all powers relating to general administration of the districts as before in accordance with the CHT Regulation, 1900.
 On the other hand, due to having not mentioned about the Regional Council in the said regulation, the Deputy Commissioners kept abstaining from cooperation with the Regional Council all along.
 As a result, supervision and coordination of the general administration in the three hill districts cannot be carried out by the Regional Council.
 Question arose on CHT Regulation, 1900 when the Hill District Local Government Council Act was enacted in 1989.
 In this context, the notification promulgated in 1990 states that the CHT